 History, tourist information, and nearby accommodation

-The ornate Tradescant tomb was commissioned by Hester, the widow of John Tradescant the Younger.
+Hester, the widow of John Tradescant the Younger, commissioned the ornate Tradescant tomb.
 On the top of the tomb is a verse attributed to John Aubrey which rather appropriately reads, 'Angels shall with their trumpets awaken men and change this Garden for a paradise'.
-The Tradescant tomb was one of the very first prominent memorials expressly designed to be outside a church, and helped popularize the tradition of ornate and imposing British churchyard tombs.
+The Tradescant tomb was one of the very first prominent memorials expressly designed to be outside a church and helped popularize the tradition of ornate and imposing British churchyard tombs.

 St Mary's church was saved from demolition so that it could serve as the centrepiece for a museum on the history of gardening and the life of John Tradescant.
 Today Tradescant's ornate tomb stands in a lovely knot garden, planted with the very same species of plants that grew in his own London garden over 4 centuries ago.

 The garden was created in 1980 to a design by The Dowager Marchioness of Salisbury, the museum President.
-The garden is created in a 17th century spirit, using plants known to the Tradescants, including varities introduced into Britain by them.
+The garden is created in a 17th-century spirit, using plants known to the Tradescants, including varieties introduced into Britain by them.
 Among the latter are the tulip tree, red maple, and scarlet runner beans.

 About Garden Museum